QUIJOTE-TFGI polarization calibration -- Ground characterization and on-sky validation with Tau A and the Moon: Introduction

 In this work, we describe the calibration of the TFGI system by characterizing its central detector, Pixel 23 at 31\,GHz.
 This detector is the one located in the center of the focal plane, and we use it as a benchmark for the full focal-plane calibration.
+This choice is driven by the central pixel’s optimal optical performance; however, the results are not assumed to be directly representative of off-axis detectors.
+A full focal-plane calibration is beyond the scope of this work, which primarily aims to establish a calibration methodology for TFGI.
 In Sect.~\ref{sec:instrument}, we provide an overview of the TFGI instrument.
-Section~\ref{sec:ground_calibration} details the ground measurement, including its specific setup and mathematical framework (Sect.~\ref{sec:cal_setup_lab}), data structure (Sect.~\ref{sec:cal_lab}) for polarization efficiency (Sect.~\ref{sec:pol_eff_lab}), responsivity (Sect.~\ref{sec:gain_calibration_lab}), polarization angle (Sect.~\ref{sec:pol_ang_lab}), and phase error (Sect.~\ref{sec:phase_error_calibration}) characterization.
+Section~\ref{sec:ground_calibration} details the ground measurement performed with the instrument mounted on the telescope but without sky scanning, including its specific setup and mathematical framework (Sect.~\ref{sec:cal_setup_lab}), data structure (Sect.~\ref{sec:cal_lab}) for polarization efficiency (Sect.~\ref{sec:pol_eff_lab}), responsivity (Sect.~\ref{sec:gain_calibration_lab}), polarization angle (Sect.~\ref{sec:pol_ang_lab}), and phase error (Sect.~\ref{sec:phase_error_calibration}) characterization.
 Section~\ref{sec:on_sky_calibration} presents the results from an on-sky calibration and response stability using Tau A (Sect.~\ref{sec:cal_TauA}) and the Moon (Sect.~\ref{sec:cal_moon}).
 Section~\ref{sec:comparison} provides a comparison of the results across different setups.
 In addition, we calculate the refraction index of the Moon in Appendix~\ref{sec:moon_refraction_index}.
 Finally, the conclusions are presented in Sect.~\ref{sec:conclusions}.